ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 ### Restrictiveness

-In terms of language restrictiveness, roughly 43% of respondents wish that Solidity stays “as is”.
+Regarding language restrictiveness, roughly 43% of respondents wish that Solidity stays “as is”.
 41% tend towards more restrictive/explicit, having more checks, while approximately 16% would like Solidity to be less restrictive.

 ![Solidity Restrictiveness Ranking](/img/2023/02/restrictiveness.png)